CHAPTER 1: General Provisions

 The Council shall consist of the Zone-level Men’s and Women’s Division Leaders from each Zone in SGI-USA (not including Vice Leaders).
 In the event a Zone has an appointed 4-divisional Zone Leader, then the 4-divisional Zone Leader shall also be on the Council.

-The Council will meet with the General Director and Executive Council annually to offer insight and advice on the overall direction of this organization.
-The Council will also receive reports from the General Director regarding the activities of this organization and from the Executive Council.
+The Council will meet with the General Director, the national Men’s Division Leader, national Women’s Division Leader, and Executive Council annually to offer insight and advice on the overall direction of this organization.
+The Council will also receive reports from the General Director regarding the activities of this organization.

 CHAPTER 4: The Central Executive Committee